Customer Services

 If a problem arises GQAL will:

-• wherever possible deal with the matter straightaway;
+• deal with the matter as soon as possible;

 • advise you of what action can be taken when it cannot be dealt with immediately;